snu-sf/CompCertM/README.md

 - proof/: our meta theory

-We list up few important definitions/proofs from the paper.
+We list a few important definitions/proofs from the paper.

 **Semantics**
 - Interaction Semantics _(Section 5)_ : [compose/Sem.v](compose/Sem.v)